If have you any questions regarding the library policies, please feel free to contact us.

 - If you receive a Recall Notice, please return the recalled material(s) immediately.
 Recalled materials may not be renewed.

-- You can renew library materials you checked out either online through the Library Catalog or at the Health Sciences Library front desk.
+- You can renew library materials you checked out before they become overdue either online through the Library Catalog or at the Health Sciences Library front desk.
 You can also request for renewal by phone at 407.266.1400.
 You will be asked to provide your UCF ID card number.